SalomeSulkhanishvili/RailwayStudio/docs/TCP_QUICKSTART.md

 2. Set the TCP port (default: 5555)
 3. Click **"▶ Start Server"**
 4. Status should show: "● Server running on port 5555"
+5. **Important**: Note the IP address(es) shown in the "Connect from Docker using:" section
+   - Example: `192.168.1.100:5555`
+   - This is what you'll use in your Docker container

 ## Test the Connection